DecodeGenetics/Ratatosk/README.md

 ### Options

+- **Base quality** (`-Q`)

+  By default, Ratatosk considers that the maximum base quality value of long reads is 40 but this can be changed to a different value using `-Q`.
+For example, newer ONT dataset can use a maximum quality vaue of 90 in which case `-Q 90` **must** be used.

 - **Insert size** (`-i`)

-  By default, Ratatosk considers that the input paired-end short reads insert size is roughly 500 (read length * 2 + fragment size).
+  By default, Ratatosk uses an estimated paired-end short reads insert size (read length * 2 + fragment size) of about 500bp.
 You can set the exact insert size with `-i`.
 If your input short reads are single end reads, set the insert size to the read length.

 - **Trimming/Splitting** (`-t`)

   By default, Ratatosk outputs all bases (corrected and uncorrected).
 By using `-t`, bases with a low correction quality score are trimmed and split.
-Specifically, given a minimum quality score *Q* (`-t Q`), only subsequences of the corrected long reads for which the bases have a correction quality score equal to or larger than *Q* are output.
-Each output subsequence will have `@name/i` as name where `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
+Specifically, given a minimum quality score *Q* (`-t Q`), only subsequences of the corrected long reads for which the bases have a correction quality score >=*Q* are output.
+Each output subsequence will have `@name/i` as name for which `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
 Note that only subsequences larger than the *k2*-mer size in Ratatosk (63) are output.

 ### Advanced options